jules2689/nervous-system/README.md

 9. Run `bundle exec run.rb`

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jules2689/nervous-system.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/jules2689/nervous-system/blob/main/CODE_OF_CONDUCT.md).

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Nervous::System project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jules2689/nervous-system/blob/main/CODE_OF_CONDUCT.md).

 ## Tokens and Env Vars

 | Name | What is it? | How do I get it? |